PeterC66/m4ops/NotesStandardsPractices.md

 │   ├── utils ... functions used in various places
 │   ├── styles - any not included in SFCs
 │   │   └── ...
 │   └── ...
-├── layouts -  the components that are routed eg  xxx/dashboard │   └── ...
 ├── main.js - the Vue root
 ├── mixins ( reused in different components)